Anemia: symptoms, treatment, prevention

 Symptoms of drug-induced anemia (hemolytic)

-The acute course of the acquired disease is characterized by a rapid heartbeat, shortness of breath, and frequent fatigue.
+The acute course of the acquired disease is characterized by rapid heartbeat, shortness of breath, and frequent fatigue.

 Symptoms of spherocytic anemia

-The main symptoms of spherocytosis are:
+The main symptoms of spherocytosis:

 - feeling of constant weakness;